What is the Millstone Scholars Program?

 Why are these four pillars so important?
 Because we believe that:

 The CLASSIC TEXTS OF JEWISH CIVILIZATION—including the Hebrew Bible, rabbinic thought, and Jewish philosophy—offer enduring wisdom about the meaning of being human.

 The ZIONIST PROJECT is one of the great moral, cultural, and political triumphs in human history, and every young Jew should understand the achievements and challenges of modern Israel.

-AMERICA IS AN EXCEPTIONAL NATION, influenced by Hebraic ideas from the colonial era onward and affording Jews unprecedented liberty and equality.
+DEMOCRACY IN NORTH AMERICA is influenced by Hebraic ideas from the colonial era onward and affording Jews unprecedented liberty and equality.